Jaycedam/nix/readme.md

 ## Tips

-- Rebuild the system with `sudo nixos-rebuild switch`.
+- Rebuild the system on ~/dev/nix with `sudo nixos-rebuild switch --flake .`.